openaicellular/ric-plt-a1/docs/developer-guide.rst

 1. Before this will work, for the first time on that machine, run ``./install_deps.sh``

-2. It also requires rmr-python >= 0.10.1 installed.
-(The dockerfile also does this)
+2. It also requires rmr-python installed.
+(The dockerfile does this)

 3. Create a ``local.rt`` file and copy it into ``/opt/route/local.rt``.
    Note, the example one in ``integration_tests`` will need to be modified for